NiftyJ/ML-Regression-on-Experimental-Data/README.md

 # ML-Regression-on-Experimental-Data
-Linear and Polynomial Regression on Experimental Data
+Linear and Polynomial Regression on Experimental Data with scikit learn and matplotlib